AnorakTeam/AnorakTeam/README.md

 `well... i am uploading everything to github, soooo this is a bit empty by the moment`

 ## 🌱 I’m currently learning ...
-- **Godot && GDscript for GODOT**, i don't have any finished games currently but i will post be uploading a couple of projects publicly so anybody can take a look to the stuff i'll do.
+- **Godot && GDscript for GODOT**, i don't have any finished games currently but i'll be uploading a couple of projects so anybody can take a look to the stuff i'll do.

-- **Python**, my family has a shop, and i am currently learning how to build a software to save all the inventory
+- **Python**, my family has a shop, and i am currently learning how to build a software to save all the inventory (locally)

 ## 💞️ I’m looking to collaborate on ...
 - Currently, i am just setting up my github and have an eye to a couple of technologys, although i'd love to contribute to the